Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/02-data-management&setup.md

 ### The dataset

-The dataset that we are using comes from [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0099625), generated as part of a study exanmining the effects anti-inflammatory effects of glucocorticoids on human airway smooth muscle cells.
+The dataset that we are using comes from [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0099625), generated as part of a study examining the effects anti-inflammatory effects of glucocorticoids on human airway smooth muscle cells.

 Four cell lines were established from human donors and treated with one of the below:
 - Control (vehicle)